brianjknight/Criminal-Database-Project/backend/javaforce5-beta/project_documents/design_document.md

  `UpdateCriminalRecord`, and `DeleteCriminalRecord`)
 that will handle the creation, updating, retrieval, and deleting criminal records to satisfy the requirements.

-Criminal records will be stored in DynamoDB table using a composite primary key of Social Security Number for the partition key and case number for sort key.
+Criminal records will be stored in DynamoDB table using a Social Security Number for the partition primary key.

 We will provide a web interface for users to manage the criminal record database.